Venice in April: Best Things to Do & Travel Tips

 Enjoy modern art by visiting the Peggy Guggenheim Collection in the Dorsoduro district.
 Housed in the former home of the art collector Peggy Guggenheim, this museum showcases an impressive array of European and American art from the 20th century, making it a must-visit for art enthusiasts.

-12. Take a Vaporetto Ride along the Grand Canal
+12. Vaporetto ride along the Grand Canal

 A public water bus, Vaporetto along the canal in Venice